Admit it; you miss those nights where you can sleep without worry.

 Reasons why a Toddler might not want to stay in their own bed

-Ok, so you are not 3 years old anymore, but try and put yourself in their shoes.
+Ok, so you are not 2 or 3 years old anymore, but try and put yourself in their shoes.

-Toddlers have young minds, they are still not sure about their place in the world, and simple things scare them.
+Toddlers have young minds; they are still not sure about their place in the world, simple things scare them, and it might result in your toddler getting out of bed during the night multiple times!

-This is the big, number 1 reason why Toddlers do not settle in their own beds.
-Darkness frightens them.
+This is the big, number 1 reason toddlers do not stay in bed during the night.

 Fear Of Being Alone

 This is very closely linked to darkness.
-One of the worst things about life is there comes a point where you need to talk about ‘Stranger Danger’.
-It needs to be tackled, but in a perfect world, it should not even exist!
+One of the worst things about life is that you need to talk about ‘Stranger Danger.’
+It needs to be tackled, but it should not even exist in a perfect world!

 They Have Bad Dreams